astrid-project/cb-manager/tutorial/exec-env-type.md

 ## Create

-To create a new Execution Environment Type use the following REST call:
+To create a new execution environment type use the following REST call:

 **POST** /_type_/_exec-env_